KatrienColson/GNK-Easley-1.17/4.important/1.junior-guidelines/README.md

 * Inform of your absence *at least* a day in advance!
 * Upload your official documents within the same week.
-* Being absent for silly reasons like collecting post, shopping,ect.. is unacceptable.
+* Being absent for silly reasons like collecting post, shopping, etc.. is unacceptable.

 ***Note:** Not following these rules will have consequences!*